bugzilla/bugzilla.github.io/_posts/2002-11-18-status-update.md

 *   Bug [170073](https://bugzilla.mozilla.org/show_bug.cgi?id=170073 "Running checksetup without File::Temp installed results in error."): checksetup.pl (indirectly via Bugzilla::Config.pm) had a dependency on File::Temp, which caused it to crash before the version checks were even done to warn the admin that it wasn't present.
 This patch reorders the loading sequence in checksetup.pl so that the version checks are done before the Config module is loaded.
 *   Bug [171506](https://bugzilla.mozilla.org/show_bug.cgi?id=171506 "Sanitycheck broken"): Fixes bustage in sanitycheck.cgi by making it check for correct product IDs in the flaginclusions and flagexclusionstables instead of the flagtypes table, which no longer has a product_id field.
 *   Bug [171420](https://bugzilla.mozilla.org/show_bug.cgi?id=171420 "faulty use of local variables in Flag.pm"): fixes usage of $template, $vars, and &Param in Flag.pm.
-*   Bug [171322](https://bugzilla.mozilla.org/show_bug.cgi?id=171322 "process_bug.cgi makes reference to non-existant product variable") process_bug.cgi makes reference to non-existant product variable
+*   Bug [171322](https://bugzilla.mozilla.org/show_bug.cgi?id=171322 "process_bug.cgi makes reference to non-existent product variable") process_bug.cgi makes reference to non-existent product variable
 *   Bug [171440](https://bugzilla.mozilla.org/show_bug.cgi?id=171440 "editgroups shows system groups as usable for bugs even though they are not") editgroups shows system groups as usable for bugs even though they are not
 *   Bug [163114](https://bugzilla.mozilla.org/show_bug.cgi?id=163114 "Templatise all calls to DisplayError") - Templatise all calls to DisplayError.
 *   Bug [98801](https://bugzilla.mozilla.org/show_bug.cgi?id=98801 "request tracker"): Implementation of the request tracker, a set of enhancements to attachment statuses.